Travel journalist Lucy McGuire asked some seasoned travellers whether last-minute holidays live up to the hype.

 'Booking late means you can swoop in and get some amazing deals on hotels, cruises and package holidays, giving you more value for money than if you'd booked ahead,' she says.

-‘I used the app HotelTonight to nab a beautiful room at the Franklin Guest House in New York.
-I'd checked the room rates for weeks ahead but decided to book last minute and got 30% off.’
+'I used the app HotelTonight to nab a beautiful room at the Franklin Guest House in New York.
+I'd checked the room rates for weeks ahead but decided to book last minute and got 30 per cent off.'

 'Predicting how and when this will happen is as much art as science, but it can really pay off.'

-A study in 2010 found that the ‘holiday countdown’ can affect our levels of happiness.
+A study in 2010 found the holiday countdown can affect our levels of happiness.
 More recently, Psychologist Dr David Holmes created a scientific formula that suggests holidaymakers should book their trip at least 120 days in advance to get maximum happiness.
-So do last-minute holidays bring us as much joy as we think?
-Freelance travel writer Julia Hammond (@juliamhammond) doesn’t think so.
+So, do last-minute holidays bring us as much joy as we think?
+Freelance travel writer Julia Hammond (@juliamhammond) doesn't think so.

 'I used to be a teacher so I had to plan my holidays well in advance,' says Julia.
 'Old habits die hard, I guess, but I still prefer the anticipation of a trip over a last-minute decision.
 Trip planning is something to be savoured, not rushed.'